AstarNetwork/ink-xvm-sdk/README.md

 # Ink!
 XVM SDK

-This repository contains everything needed to use XVM from WASM contracts.
+This repository contains examples contracts using XVM to call EVM from ink! needed to use XVM from WASM contracts.
 It contains an implementation of XVM chain-extension to use in your contracts.
 As well as ink! contracts SDK that implements XVM chain-extension to be used as is.

 ## Contracts SDK

-XVMv2 can only process transactions that returns `()` hence query values is not supported yet.
-These contracts only implement functions that modify state.
-Transactions pass multiple layers of XVM abstractions in one line.
-All cross-VM communication looks like it all going inside the smart contract.

-#### ERC20

-This implementation is a controller of an underlying `ERC20` on EVM.
-Interact with `H160` addresses

-#### PSP22 Controller

-This implementation is a controller of an underlying `ERC20` on EVM.
-Interact with `H256` native substrate addresses.
-It implements `PSP22` standard, and thus can be used in any DEX/wallet supporting it.

 #### PSP22 Wrapper

 This implementation is a wrapper of an underlying `ERC20` on EVM.
-Interact with `H256` native substrate addresses.
+Interact with native substrate addresses.
 As it implements wrapper pattern it has `deposit` & `withdraw` function and can be used as a bridgeless solution between WASM VM & EVM.
 It implements `PSP22` standard, thus can be used in any DEX/wallet supporting it.

-#### ERC721

-This implementation is a controller of an underlying `ERC721` on EVM.
-Interact with `H160` addresses

-#### PSP34 Controller

-This implementation is a controller of an underlying `ERC721` on EVM.
-Interact with `H256` native substrate addresses.
-It implements `PSP34` standard, and thus can be used in any DEX/wallet supporting it.
+Please have a look at the tests that describe the flow to use `deposit` and `withdraw`.

 #### PSP34 Wrapper

 This implementation is a wrapper of an underlying `ERC721` on EVM.
-Interact with `H256` native substrate addresses.
+Interact with substrate native substrate addresses.
 As it implements wrapper pattern it has `deposit` & `withdraw` function and can be used as a bridgeless solution between WASM VM & EVM.
 It implements `PSP34` standard, and thus can be used in any DEX/wallet supporting it.

-#### XVM Transfer

-This implementation is a controller of an underlying `ERC20` on EVM.
-Interact with both `H256` native substrate and `H160` addresses.
-This is a universal contract where one of the parameters for the transfer function is the ERC20 contract address.
-This contract is used on [Astar Portal](https://portal.astar.network/).

 ## Library